Marsala Wine: History, Information, Interesting Facts

 Notes:

-*1: King Francis II of the Two Sicilies, speaking about Cossins, said that he was more worried for his salary than for his people.
+*1: King Francis II of the Two Sicilies, speaking about Cossins, said that he was more worried for his salary than for his people;

-*2: It’s quite possible that the wine offered to the general had been produced by the local Ingham factory.
+*2: It’s quite possible that the wine offered to the general had been produced by the local Ingham factory;

 *3: Some historians think that Garibaldi was almost abstemious.
-Recent studies explain that in truth he had no problems with alcohol, he was just not used to drink during the military campaigns.
+Recent studies explain that in truth he had no problems with alcohol, he was just not used to drink during the military campaigns;

-The Florios: history of a dynasty.
+The Florios: the history of the 'Lions of Sicily'.

 The Florios were originally from Bagnara Calabra, a small village in the south Italy.
 After the disastrous earthquake of 1783, they moved to the city of Palermo, in Sicily: here, the two brothers Ignazio and Paolo, started a grocer’s shop.
 Unfortunately Paolo died quite soon, leaving to Ignazio the business and his son Vincenzo.